vivekrk44/vivekrk44.github.io/_pages/about.md

 # Welcome!

-<p>Proactive Robotics researcher and engineer specialized in autonomous unmanned aerial vehicles with 10+ years of experience delivering multiple industrial solutions, including long-range GPS denied navigation for unmanned aerial systems as well as heterogeneous swarms of aerial robots for maximum area coverage.
+<p>Proactive Robotics researcher and engineer specialized in autonomous unmanned aerial vehicles with over a decade of experience delivering multiple industrial solutions, including long-range GPS denied navigation for unmanned aerial systems as well as heterogeneous swarms of aerial robots for maximum area coverage.
 Driven by an ongoing quest for knowledge and a dedication to solving complex challenges with exceptional proficiency across both hardware and software domains.</p>

 ## Research